kaupper/cpp-jsonserializer/README.md

 Welcome to cpp-jsonserializer!

-The content of this repository is dedicated to the automatic creation of (de-) serializable structs using [json](https://github.com/nlohmann/json/) and C++ and CMake.
-The core of the CMake file is the execution of the python script (see CMakeLists.txt for more).
+The content of this repository is dedicated to the automatic creation of (de-) serializable structs using [json](https://github.com/nlohmann/json/), C++, [Jinja2](https://github.com/pallets/jinja) and CMake.
+The core of the CMake file is the execution of the python script.
+If you want to get rid of CMake, take the python script and the folders jsonserializer and templates and move them (generator.py depends on these).
+While you can get rid of CMake, be sure you have installed python 3 and Jinja2!

-The generation of the structs itself is done by a python script (generator.py) and has following parameters:
+The generation of the structs itself is done by a python script (generator.py) and has the following parameters:
 - `--cfg <configuration_files>`: Specifies the files which describes the structures.
 For the structure of such a description file see below.
-The paths are relative to the cmake source directory.
-- `--files <template_files>`: A list of files which describe how the `configuration_files` are translated to C++ source.
-The generator script uses the [Jinja2](https://github.com/pallets/jinja) templating engine for this purpose.
-Two default templates (templates/Structures, templates/Converter) are given which should be sufficient for most use cases (in C++).
 The paths are relative to the cmake source directory.
 - `--output <output_directory>`: Specifies the output directory for generated files.
 This is relative to you cmakes binary directory.

 Example structure for JSON input: